sowmya1512-as/Data-Pipeline-Development/README.md

 The first step in the program is importing the required libraries.
 Pandas is used for handling and manipulating datasets, while Scikit-learn provides tools for data preprocessing and machine learning.
 From Scikit-learn, the program imports Pipeline, SimpleImputer, and StandardScaler.
 The Pipeline class allows multiple preprocessing steps to be combined into a single workflow.
 This makes the code more organized and easier to manage.

 After importing the libraries, the program loads the dataset from a CSV file using the read_csv() function from Pandas.
 The dataset is stored in a variable called data.
 This dataset may contain different types of columns, such as text and numeric values.
-For example, a dataset might include columns like Name, Age, Marks, and Attendance.
+For example, a dataset might include columns like Name, Age  and Attendance.
 The program prints the original dataset so the user can see the data before preprocessing.

 The next step is selecting only numeric columns from the dataset.
 Machine learning algorithms generally work with numerical data, so it is important to separate numeric columns from text columns.
 Using the select_dtypes() function, the program extracts columns that contain integer or floating-point values.
 These columns are stored in a new variable called numeric_data.